prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 In single-molecule force spectroscopy (SMFS) experiments, a force probe attaches to a molecule and stretches it while measuring force and extension over time (XXX ).
 These data are transformed into information such as kinetic rates of processive enzymes @comstock_direct_2015, protein-ligand bond strength @yuan_energy_2000, and the energy landscapes of proteins and nucleic acids @dudko_theory_2008.
 The location and properties of the *ruptures* in the data (see Figure {#fig:diagram}) are required for many common  analyses, such as applying polymer models and determining the molecular energy landscape.

-Atomic force microscopy (AFM) is a powerful tool for studying the mechanical properties of molecules.
-AFM as an imaging technique can resolve sub-nanometer  molecular structure such as the major and minor grooves of DNA @ido_beyond_2013, lattice structure of membrane-bound proteins @muller_surface_1999, and real-time motion of motor proteins @ando_high-speed_2013.
-As a force spectroscopy technique, AFM is capable of dynamic experiments such as measuring the unfolding and refolding kinetics of single proteins @he_direct_2015, unzipping double-stranded
-DNA @krautbauer_unzipping_2003, and determining the unfolding and refolding pathways for membrane proteins @yu_hidden_2017.
-The viability of AFM in a wide range of temperatures, solvents, and other environmental variables makes it attractive for studying biological systems.

-During an SMFS-AFM experiment, a cantilever-bound tip with a nanometer-sized radius interacts with a sample (Figure {#fig:diagram}).
-The interaction is measured via an optical lever arm system @meyer_novel_1998 in which the displacement of the tip is recorded via deflection of a laser focused on the cantilever.
-A calibrated tip measures interaction forces from piconewtons to nanonewtons.

 ----
 ![](figures/diagram.png){#fig:diagram}
 **Figure** {#fig:diagram} Idiot Diagram
 ----

 The analysis and interpretation of SMFS experiments is dependent on the attachment of the probe to the molecule of interest.
-In AFM, quality attachments between the tip and the sample may occur less than one curve in tens of thousands @bosshart_reference-free_2012.
-Strategies exist to improve attachment rates by coating the AFM tip with a molecule that binds readily to the sample of interest @walder_robert_rapid_nodate.
+Quality attachments between the probe and the sample may occur less than one curve in tens of thousands @bosshart_reference-free_2012.
+Strategies exist to improve attachment rates by coating the force probe with a molecule that binds readily to the sample of interest @walder_robert_rapid_nodate.
 However, the majority of data is still uninterpretable and must be removed.
 Although a trained human is capable of sorting SMFS data and locating possible events (see Figure {#fig:flowchart}), this process is time-consuming and not scientifically reproducible.
 Excluding data without events and identifying the locations of events is a major challenge in SMFS data management and analysis.

 Methods exist to automate detecting events within SMFS data.
 Automation removes the burden of manual data filtering and improves scientific reproducibility.
 Techniques for automated event detection in \fec{}s include aligning by the contour length at each extension by applying polymer models [@bosshart_reference-free_2012; @kuhn_automated_2005] thresholding based on signal or noise characteristics;[@gergely_semi-automatized_2001; @roduit_openfovea:_2012] and classification based on transformations of the data into frequency or derivative spaces [@kasas_fuzzy_2000; @garcia-masso_automated_2016; @benitez_searching_2017].
 These methods do provide an increased degree of autonomy, but their use is limited by their lack of generalization.
 Specifically, contour-length alignment algorithms bias results towards dominant features and necessarily require a polymer model for the contour length (as a function of force and extension).
 In SMFS studies of molecules with no existing polymer model or which exhibit rare behavior, alignment algorithms have limited use.
 Thresholding and classification-based algorithms generally require optimizing many hard-to-interpret parameters.
 As shown below, these methods do not generalize well to the typical range of SMFS data (Figure {#fig:performance}).

 This work describes a new method for detecting events in \fec{}s.
 The algorithm, named FEATHER (**F**orce **E**xtension **A**nalysis using a **T**estable **H**yptothesis for **E**vent **R**ecognition), requires no \textit{a priori} knowledge of the polymer under study, does not bias data interpretation towards the dominant behavior of the data, and has two easy-to-interpret parameters which generalize well.

 # Materials and Methods

-## Algorithm design and analysis

-All timing and tuning results were obtained using a desktop with 16 GB of RAM, a 3.7 GHz i7 CPU, and a 1 TB hard drive.

 --------------------------
 ![{#fig:flowchart}](figures/flowchart.png)